matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-No miracle to find here, just what we expected!
+No miracle to find here, just what was expected!

 ```html
 <div id="div-on-page">